adambware/dotfiles-playbook/roles/adambware.python/README.md

 ## Notes

-- Installs Python via Homebrew for system-wide use
+- Uses pyenv exclusively for managing Python versions
-- Also installs pyenv for managing multiple Python versions
+- Does not install Python via Homebrew as it's redundant when using pyenv
 - Sets up pyenv in your shell configuration
 - Installs the specified Python version via pyenv
 - Sets the installed version as the global default